 The stored MPTCP session entry is used by MPTCP Proxy for subsequent IP translation when receiving uplink or downlink MPTCP traffic.

 An UPF implementation may use N6 routable IP address instead of UE's MA-PDU session IP address for IP translation.

+NOTE: The DL PDR from the SMF for MPTCP traffic carries the UE's MA-PDU session IP address.
+If the UPF uses a different N6 routable IP address, it is UPF implementation specific how to match DL PDRs for MPTCP traffic with downlink MPTCP traffic received with the destination address set to the N6 routable IP address.